 We landed in Belgrade without any expectations.
 We were flying from Montenegro to Copenhagen and the best value deal was with Air Serbia which meant a stop over in Belgrade.
 “Why not?”, we thought.
 “It’s only one night and who knows what we could find in our 20 hours in Belgrade?”
-The answer to that question was a whole lot of delicious food, historic sites and colourful characters.
+The answer to that question was a long list of fun things to do in Belgrade; a whole lot of delicious food, historic sites and colourful characters.

 Belgrade is a city that has literally been crushed by conflict 40 times in its long history.
 One of Europe’s oldest cities, its people have seen more than most, as has the city itself.
 Now, the Serbian capital is developing its cultural heart by rejuvenating the forgotten waterfront to create spaces that foster creativity as well as a feeling of social responsibility.
 Once dismissed as a destination for the backpacker or intrepid traveller, Belgrade now offers great food, 5-star hotels and a growing events calendar, all at a very reasonable price compared to its European neighbours.